So, you are going to be a Dad. Congratulation!

 Your baby will make themselves well known during the 2nd trimester!
-Your partner may get butterfly-like flutters from her womb, this is your baby saying ‘Hi’.
+Your partner may get butterfly-like flutters from her womb, and this is your baby saying ‘Hi.’

-As they get bigger, the movements become more obvious and you can feel movement and kicks though her baby bump!
+As they get bigger, the movements become more obvious, and you can feel movement and kick through her baby bump!

 Do not quote me on that!

 What Is Expected From A Dad In The 2nd Trimester

 Enjoy the 2nd trimester!
 It is by far the easiest, both for the Mother and Father.